automateps/AutomatePS/Docs/Set-AMEmailCondition.md

 # Set-AMEmailCondition

 ## SYNOPSIS
-Sets properties of an AutoMate Enterprise Email condition.
+Sets properties of an Automate Email condition.

 ## SYNTAX